department-of-veterans-affairs/vagov-content/pages/change-address.md

 template: level2-index
 title: Change Your Address | Veterans Affairs
 heading: Change Your Address
-description: Find out how to submit an address change or update other contact information in your VA.gov profile.
+description: Find out how to make an address change or update other contact information in your VA.gov profile.
 keywords: va change of address form, va address change, change of address va, va benefits change of address, va address change form, how do i change my address with the va, va benefits address change
 display_title: Change Your Address
 lastupdate: